jwellwood/redux-exercise/readme.md

 ### Objective

 Create an input with a load members button to fetch a list of members from an organization on GitHub, and display them in a table.
-Use redux.
+Use Redux.

 ### Added extras